Adult Sunday School and Small Groups

 Adult Sunday School

-Explorations — in the CLC, room B018
+Explorations — in the CLC, room B104

-Tell Me More – September 11-25 in the CLC, room B104
+Tell Me More – September 17-October 1 in the main building, room A133

 The pastors and elders will meet with all of our friends who are not yet members of Wake Forest Presbyterian and would like to learn about the benefits.
 One of the more unusual benefits of joining at this time is that you will have a vote when it comes time to elect a new pastor!
 But there's so much more to the Presbyterian Church USA than voting on matters.
 Come learn the foundations of our faith and how it shapes the way we do most everything around here.
 Members, too, are invited if any of you would like to "get reacquainted" with your church and denomination!
 Contact: email@example.com